-This Gluten Free Turkey Meatloaf is a makeover of one of the first recipes I posted when I first started blogging.
+This gluten free meatloaf is a makeover of one of the first recipes I posted when I first started blogging.
 It’s a family favorite and a great way to stretch a pound of ground meat!
 I’ve updated it for a number of reasons.
 First of all, I wanted to make it gluten free.
+I make it with ground turkey, but you can substitute ground beef if you’d like!

 Second, the original recipe used a stuffing mix, which isn’t really necessary if you just use dried bread cubes and poultry seasoning.
-(This post was originally on August 26, 2017.
-As an Amazon Affiliate, I earn commission on qualifying purchases.)
+(This post was originally on August 26, 2017.)

 My mom never made meatloaf when I was growing up, so the first time I ever had this was in my late 20’s.
 It’s so delicious, I generally make a double batch because the first one is inhaled by the family and I do like to “cook once, eat twice”!
 It’s a great budget dish too, as a pound and a half of ground meat will serve 4-6.
 I pump up the flavor in both the meatloaf and gravy with a bouillon paste, like this one.

-What makes this turkey meatloaf so light and fluffy?
+What makes this meatloaf so light and fluffy?

 The “secret” ingredient in this turkey meatloaf is club soda!
 The club soda makes it very light and fluffy.
 A pound and a half of ground turkey makes enough meatloaf to serve 4 to 6.